-Converting Variables to English
+Converting Variable Domains to English

 @Predication(vocabulary, name="_large_a_1")